amandazhuyilan/Breakfast-Burrito/README.md

         PostOrderTraversal(node.left)

         PostOrderTraversal(node.right)

         visit(node)`
-* Binary Heaps

    - [Min-heap](): A complete binary tree where each node is smaller than its children.
 The root is the smallest element in the tree.
       Operations: `insert` and `extract_min`, both takes O(log n) time.

   - [Max-heap](): A complete binary tree where each node is larger than its children.
 The root is the largest element in the tree.
     Operations: `insert` and `extract_min`, both takes O(log n) time.

 * [Red Black Trees](https://github.com/amandazhuyilan/Castro-Street/blob/master/Data-Structures/LinkedList.py)